maxforums/maxforums.org/foundation.md

 ---

 The Maxforums Foundation is a nonprofit organization registered in Ghent, Belgium.
 It oversees and supports the Maxforums community.
+The Foundation structure was inspired by the [Blender Foundation](https://www.blender.org/about/foundation).

 ---

-**It owns and maintains:**
+**The Foundation owns and maintains:**
 - maxforums.org domain
 - admin@maxforums.org email account
-- Contents of the website hosted at maxforums.org
+- Contents of the server that maxforums.org points to

-**It does not own yet, but would like to acquire or be granted a perpetual usage license for:**
+**The Foundation does not own yet, but aims to:**
-- Any archived data from the original forum that still exists (incl.
+- Acquire a copy of any archived data from the original forum that still exists (incl.
 Wayback Machine)
+    - A comprehensive user list would help Discord Moderators classify new server members as Verified original member from the forum era
+    - Forum thread data could be curated and archived for community nostalgia purposes.
-- Maxforums brand and design elements
+- Be granted perpetual usage license for the Maxforums name, brand, and design elements by the copyright holder.

 **It manages official Maxforums accounts on:**
 - Discord